The Catcher: Reception

+A review by Luisito Joaquín González stated " In the end, the build up of all these negatives massively outweighed the few good parts that I’ve noted. " Rotten tomatoes gave it 14% on its popcornmeter.
 Big Daddy's Horror Review gave The Catcher one star, and described it as lazy and incompetent.
 The film was held in similar disdain by Vegan Voorhees, which awarded it a half-star and criticized the plot, acting, editing and gore effects.
 A Slash Above wrote that while the death scenes and mystery angle were fun and the direction was decent, the story, editing, lighting, score and sound mixing left much to be desired.